For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 So to get £12,500 in a pension has cost them £7,500.
 This saves £3,000 in IHT.

 But we have to remember that there is still £2,500 that came back in the tax return based on the original £10,000 pension contribution.
 The net cost was £7,500, so there is £2,500 still in the estate.
 After IHT that would provide an additional £1,500.
-So the net benefit to the beneficiary is £7,125.
-So by definition in this example the beneficiary is £1,125 richer assuming no growth.
+So the net benefit to the beneficiary is £8,375.
+So by definition in this example the beneficiary is £2,375 richer assuming no growth.

 This is where more variables come into play, as we also have to factor in the income tax position of the beneficiaries as well as when the member dies.

-After the LTA excess charge of 25% is deducted from the pension then there is £9,375 left in the pension, which is tax free as the member died under 75 and the death benefits were settled with 2 years.
-Add on the £1,500 received from the estate after IHT has been paid as before and that £10,000 that was subject to IHT has become £10,875.
+Add on the £1,500 received from the estate after IHT has been paid as before and that £10,000 that was subject to IHT has become £14,000 (£12,500 tax free income plus £1,500).

-But the benefits will be taxable at marginal rates for a beneficiary (assuming the beneficiary is a person and not a trust for example).
+The benefits will be taxable at marginal rates for a beneficiary (assuming the beneficiary is a person and not a trust for example).
 Now we have to factor in what that would be, and we are assuming that the death benefit is taken wholly within that tax band.

-If the beneficiary is a basic rate taxpayer, then they would net £7,500 from the pension and £1,500 from the estate.
-A net £9,000 from the original £10,000 that was being used for planning.
-So overall a 10% reduction from what the member originally had, not too bad.
+If the beneficiary is a basic rate taxpayer, then they would net £10,000 from the pension and £1,500 from the estate.
+A net £11,5000 from the original £10,000 that was being used for planning.
+A higher rate beneficiary would get £9,000 all in, and an additional rate taxpayer would get £8,375.

 All of the above have of course been run on various assumptions and for each case this would be client specific, but while the results may vary, the calculations don’t.
-After speaking to your client, checking what they want to happen, what the beneficiaries tax rate would be, what the scheme offers and of course that the contributions themselves are going to be exempt from IHT. then the numbers won’t lie as to what would make the beneficiaries richer.
+After speaking to your client, checking what they want to happen, what the beneficiaries tax rate would be, what the scheme offers and of course that the contributions themselves are going to be exempt from IHT then the numbers won’t lie as to what would make the beneficiaries richer.

 Registered pension schemes do not enjoy a general exemption from IHT.
 However, there are specific provisions which grant relief in many situations.